Structures Of Governance

 3. What are the merits of a confederal system of government?
 A. Allows for strong central authority, quick policy implementation, uniform laws B. Promotes strong regional identities, prevents tyranny, reduces bureaucracy C. Encourages local autonomy, safeguards individual rights, promotes innovation D. Increases centralization, limits regional powers, slows down decision-making Answer: C. Encourages local autonomy, safeguards individual rights, promotes innovation

-Wondering what past questions for this topic looks like?
-Here are a number of questions about Structures Of Governance from previous years
+Nna, you dey wonder how past questions for this topic be?
+Here be some questions about Structures Of Governance from previous years.

 Without presidential assent, the legislature can pass a bill into law with the votes of ______ majority